Ann Morhauser, The Glass Builder

 When Morhauser and her neighbors managed to move the glass into her studio, the carton broke through the sheetrock wall.
 As Morhauser pondered the accumulating disasters, she realized that another might be coming her way: The $1,500 check she’d written for the glass delivery was probably going to bounce.

-Morhauser remembers with a kind of terrible clarity the day she walked into a local bank to talk about her $3,000 credit card balance, and watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”
+Morhauser remembers with a kind of terrible clarity the day she walked into a local bank to talk about her $3,000 credit card balance, and then watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”

 Instead of panicking, Morhauser apologized to her landlord, and covered the check by borrowing cash from her soon-to-be husband, who could not afford the bill either.
 To those who know her, these were classic Morhauser moves: unafraid, adaptable, daring—even to the point of disaster, which Morhauser somehow turns into victory.
 “Certainly, persistence and flexibility are a requirement of this business,” says Morhauser, with her trademark smile: half-serious, half-impish.
 “It especially helps when you don’t know what the hell you’re doing.”

-Today, Morhauser has achieved a level of success that most artisans only dream about.
+At the time of this writing, Morhauser has achieved a level of success that most artisans only dream about.
 She turns out 50,000 to 70,000 handmade items a year, has 26 employees, 25 independent sales representatives, and owns a 16,000-square-foot studio and retail shop.
-Plates and platters from Annieglass, as her company is called, have graced tables from the White House to the homes of Oprah Winfrey and Jennifer Anniston.
-A few are even on permanent display at the Smithsonian’s American Museum of Art in Washington DC.
+Plates and platters from Annieglass, the company she founded, have graced tables from the White House to the homes of Oprah Winfrey and Jennifer Aniston.
+A few are even on permanent display at The Smithsonian American Art Museum in Washington, D.C.

 Any trajectory like that begs two questions: How did she pull it off?
 And are there any models or lessons in her journey that could help other artisans make a living in today’s highly industrialized, global marketplace?